 It required a slightly dynamic move to the next hold which I wasn’t able to stick.
 It was frustrating.
 It was hot, it was humid, I was hungry.
 Not the most impressive day of climbing on my part.
-I’ve been stuck at the 5.7/5.8 barrier for awhile now, even when I was climbing fairly often at the gym (once a week).
+I’ve been stuck at the 5.8 barrier for a while now, even when I was climbing regularly at the gym (once a week).

-However in the past few months I haven’t had the time to make it to the climbing gym after work at all and all my time spent climbing outdoors has been at Seneca dedicated to leading (and thus climbing the lowest grade climbs).
+However, in the past few months, I haven’t had the time to make it to the climbing gym after work at all and all my time spent climbing outdoors has been lead climbing at Seneca (and thus climbing the lowest grade climbs and practicing fundamentals like anchor building).
 We eventually headed back to camp after reconnecting with the remainder of our group.

-We had some pretty amazing campfire cooked fajitas—as a backpacker, I’m really not used to such delicious food at camp!
+We had some pretty amazing campfire cooked fajitas—as an ultralight backpacker, I’m really not used to such gourmet food at camp!

 The other part of our group was in a small car with two others and decided to park the car as they didn’t want to take either route.
 Our driver hemmed and hawed and then asked us to step out so she could take the water route.
 It proved to be an easy, but exciting, crossing.
 All seven of us then crammed into the SUV for the rest of the bumpy journey.

-Proceeding another few miles down the road we crossed a few narrow railroad bridges (less sketchy than the first one) and crossed through a series of massive, car-eating mud puddles—good thing for SUVs and four wheel drive—before finally seeing the lead car from our group at the trailhead.
+Proceeding another few miles down the road we crossed a few narrow railroad bridges (less sketchy than the first one) and crossed through a series of massive, car-eating mud puddles—a good thing for SUVs and four-wheel drive—before finally seeing the lead car from our group at the trailhead.

 The actual hiking approach was very short, in contrast to the vehicle approach.
 And the crag itself was absolutely spectacular… Huge, intimidating overhanging walls and some absolutely gargantuan roofs overhead.
-I was definitely out of league on these climbs.
+I was definitely out of my league on these climbs!

 We proceeded a little further down to the more moderate climbs—merely vertical 5.9s and some big 5.8 slab climbs.
-I headed over to the big slabs while folks were attempting to lead them to set up a top rope… It proved to be quite challenging.
+I headed over to the big slabs while folks were attempting to lead them to set up a top rope… It proved to be quite challenging, haha.

-I returned to the slabs and they had managed to get to the top.
+I returned to the slabs and they had managed to get everything set up.
 My rope was set up on the 5.8 so I belayed some folks and then got on it myself.
 The tree at the base was the key to bypassing the slick moss.
 On the slab there were really no holds whatsoever.

 Only little embedded pebbles and small divots for feet.
 It’s quite different from climbing the slabs at the gym and it took a little time getting used to.
 Very balancey, but man oh man it burned my calves and hurt my feet.
 I came off the rock a few times just to stretch my calves and ankles and give them a break.